BBC controversies: September 2014: Coverage of Scottish independence campaign

-Throughout the campaign preceding the Scottish independence referendum held on 18 September 2014, there were accusations claiming that the BBC was neither neutral nor impartial.
+Throughout the campaign leading up to the Scottish independence referendum held on 18 September 2014, there were accusations claiming that the BBC was neither neutral nor impartial.

-On 14 September 2014, thousands of protesters demonstrated outside BBC Scotland's headquarters in Glasgow accusing the corporation and its political editor Nick Robinson of broadcasting "lies" and of being "biased" against the Yes Scotland campaign.
+On 14 September 2014, thousands of protesters demonstrated outside BBC Scotland's headquarters in Glasgow, accusing the corporation and its political editor, Nick Robinson, of broadcasting "lies" and being "biased" against the Yes Scotland campaign.
 The demonstrators demanded that Robinson be dismissed.
 The 'Yes' campaign was not itself involved in the demonstration.
-The protestors also later complained that coverage about the demonstration was not broadcast by the BBC.
+The protestors later complained that the BBC did not broadcast coverage of the demonstration.

 Alex Salmond, Scotland's First Minister and leader of the Scottish National Party, agreed with the view that the BBC was biased in favour of retaining the union.
-However, in an interview given after his clash with Robinson, he said he believed it was the fault of the BBC's London-based staff rather than BBC Scotland itself.
+However, in an interview after his clash with Robinson, he said he believed the fault lay with the BBC's London-based staff rather than BBC Scotland itself.

-Professor John Robertson and a team at the University of the West of Scotland monitored news broadcasts of the BBC and ITV until September 2013 for their study Fairness in the First Year.
-The report found that the BBC was biased against the 'Yes' campaign in matters of airtime, sequencing of news items, prevalence of "bad news" items, and misleading presentation of sources as impartial.
+Professor John Robertson and a team at the University of the West of Scotland monitored BBC and ITV news broadcasts until September 2013 for their study Fairness in the First Year.
+The report found that the BBC was biased against the 'Yes' campaign in airtime, sequencing of news items, prevalence of "bad news" items, and the misleading presentation of sources as impartial.
 John Boothman, BBC Scotland's head of news and current affairs, rejected Robertson's accusation that the BBC had suppressed coverage of the report, while Ken MacQuarrie, director of BBC Scotland, rejected the report's allegations.